sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic/_PackageFiles/SCFirstOrderLogic.md

+﻿Full documentation can be found [here](https://sdcondon.net/SCFirstOrderLogic/).

-﻿The SCFirstOrderLogic NuGet package contains basic but fully functional and documented [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) implementations for .NET.
+The SCFirstOrderLogic NuGet package contains basic but fully functional and documented [first-order logic](https://en.wikipedia.org/wiki/First-order_logic) implementations for .NET.
 Included are:

 * Implementations of both raw and CNF sentence representation.